yilmazgencc/Recomender_System/README.md

 cd Recommender_System
 ```

-- Install PyTorch 3.7 and other dependencies via
+- Install Tensorflow and other dependencies via

 - For Conda users,  you can create a new Conda environment using `conda env create -f environment.yml`.